We answer your frequently asked questions

 What about bathrooms?

-There are bathrooms in the main Very Special Kids building, just down a short footpath from the entrance marquee – this will be signed and there will plenty of volunteers around to direct you.
+There are bathrooms in the main Very Special Kids building, just down a short footpath from the marquee entrance – this will be signed and there will plenty of volunteers around to direct you.
 Please be aware that there are no shower facilities onsite.

-Does everything really keep going for 24 hours?
+Does everything really keep going for 24-hours?

 It sure does!
 We have MCs to keep you motivated, a DJ pumping the tunes and continuous food and refreshments to keep everyone’s energy up.
 We do keep the doors to the marquee closed to minimise impact on our neighbours, but inside the great atmosphere keeps on going.

 Where can I park?

 Parking can be tricky, particularly during the day on Friday.
 There is parking available in surrounding streets, and we encourage you to check for time restrictions.